 As a previous long-time Wunderlist user, I recently made the switch to Microsoft To Do mainly for the more modern UI.
 It was an easy transition, and To Do even allows you to import your task history from Wunderlist.

 Personally, I have found the successor to have a completely different workflow, and subpar to Wunderlist in many ways.
-For example, there is no support for automatic due-date setting from task creation.
-In addition, there’s no list where you can see all pending tasks across different lists.
-Despite this, I continue to use it because of the clean UI.
+For example, there is no support for automatic due date setting from task creation.
+In addition, there’s no place where you can see all pending tasks across different lists.
+Despite this, I continue to use it because of the clean UI, and the fact that Wunderlist is now deprecated.

 The default calculator app that comes with macOS is an old relic, identifying more with applications of the past than the ones used now.
 I needed a better, more robust calculator that showed me history, and offered easier use of more complex functions.
 Again, calculator is one of the types of apps which had a variety of different options.
 However, Numi is my favorite calculator app for macOS.